InAbsencia/inabsentia.io/src/_posts/2017-01-03-Archlinux-And-The-Aspect-Of-Ricing.markdown

 ### Thanks for reading
 <hr>
 I hope this post was informative for you and gave you some slight insight into the world of ricing and the ideas behind the Arch Linux distribution.
 Feel free to message me at anytime if you have any questions.
+{: style="text-align: justify;"}
 Enjoy.
 {: style="text-align: justify;"}